-COVID-19 Vaccinations now available to those who are eligible at community clinics.
+COVID-19 Vaccinations now available at community clinics.

 Information from your Family Doctors about the vaccine.

 Some questions have arisen that our team wanted to answer at this stage – please see below, and you can find more detail.